MrSamuelLaw/sherline_lathe/README.md

 # sherline_lathe_wb
-a wb for the CNC_TOOLBOX program
+CNC_TOOLBOX wb for UTA Fablab Sherline Lathe

 How to setup
 1. download the sherline_lathe_wb